johncmunson/docker-app/README.md

 - Secure (peer review necessary)
 - Immutable deployments and easy rollback
 - Strategy for implementing cross-cutting functionality i.e. sidecar pattern (logging, authorization, etc.)

+### Scaling your services (deprecated section)

+> This section on scaling services to run multiple instances is deprecated due to struggles with inter-service communication.
+There are two popular approaches to asynchronous inter-service communication... pub-sub and message queuing.

+> Pub-sub is a pattern where a publisher can broadcast a message to a channel and any interested parties (subscribers) will be notified of the message.
+The issue is when you have a service that is a subscriber, and you scale that service to have multiple instances, then _each and every instance receives the message and attempts to respond accordingly_, when in reality it would only be appropriate for one of the instances to respond.
+For example, if there were three instances of the mail service and it was subscribed to the mail channel, it would send _three emails_ each time it received an instruction to send an email.

+> The next common pattern for asynchronous inter-service communications is a message queue.
+This pattern is actually achievable, even when scaling services to include multiple instances, but I wasn't a fan of my implementation.
+It involved a redis list (the queue) that services could push messages to.
+Then, the publishing service would broadcast an update to all other services using pub-sub to notify them that a new message was added to the queue.
+Then, services would peek at the queue to see if the message something they could process, and if so, it would pop the message off the queue and respond accordingly.
+Since there is only one message, it's not possible for multiple instances of the same service get the message.
+In the end though, it didn't seem like a very elegant solution and it required services to be aware of the fact that they were embedded in a distributed application, so I scrapped it.

+> Multiple paths forward, but can only choose one...

+- Continue utilizing scaled services and allow services to communicate with each other directly through the load balancer, at the cost of coupling services together.
+- Pull all the services together into a single monolith, largely doing away with the need for messaging but still allowing the monolith to scale if it is kept stateless.
+- Continue using redis pub-sub, but don't allow services to scale.
+I'm going with this option because it maintains the microservices pattern which will allow for an easier migration path to something like kubernetes in the future.
+A platform like kubernetes will be better equipped to tackle some of these messaging/scaling issues anyway.

+Scaling services to use more instances is exceptionally easy with docker-compose.
+Just run `docker-compose up -d --scale <service-name>=<no. of instances>`.
+The `<service-name>` comes from how you've named your service inside `docker-compose.yml`.
+The docker engine manages inter-service communication, including load balancing this communication.

+In a vanilla docker-compose application, Docker will handle inter-service communication and load balance appropriately, and services are permitted to communicate directly with each other.
+However, since we are using nginx-proxy as our reverse-proxy/load balancer, it will take over the reigns of this task.
+In this setup, for Service A to communicate with Service B it must send it's request through nginx-proxy.

+The benefit of nginx-proxy over a more basic nginx setup is that it comes with service discovery built-in.
+This means that when we scale up a service, or when a service has an instance die, nginx-proxy is aware of this and handles the load balancing appropriately.

+_Note: docker-compose is limited to container orchestration on a single host, as opposed to Docker Swarm or Kubernetes which can manage containers across multiple host machines.
+A natural question to ask is, Why bother with scaling at all?
+The answer has to do with maintaining availability in the event of instance failures.
+If you only have one instance of the `auth` service running and it goes down, your application will be unavailable for the period of time it takes Docker to replace the failed container.
+If, however, you have multiple instances of the `auth` service running the load balancer can distribute traffic to the healthy instances while Docker is bringing the failed instance back up.
+Keep in mind that this form of "scaling" only improves availability and not raw compute power.
+To take on higher volumes of traffic to your application, you will still need to scale vertically by increasing the size/power of your host machine._

+_Note: Only stateless services can be scaled.
+Stateful services, such as the database, cannot be scaled.
+Neither can any services that have a port bound to the host, such as the nginx reverse-proxy.
+In the case of nginx, Docker will fail with the message `WARNING: The "nginx" service specifies a port on the host.
+If multiple containers for this service are created on a single host, the port will clash.`_